comodelling/commongraph/docs/configuration.md

 # Configuration

-Here we go through the different configuration options offered when deploying an instance of ObjectiveNet.
+Here we go through the different configuration options offered when deploying an instance of CommonGraph.
 For user-related settings, see the [user's views](view/user.md) .

 ## Graph database